-Making an Impact in DC
+Making an Impact in Northern Virginia, Washington DC, and Maryland

 Through your participation in Moving Day, you are providing resources and programs to your loved one with Parkinson’s.
 Your support helps the Parkinson’s Foundation fund: